alcantariel/ocp-java-17/Chapter 01/README.md

 Java provides implementations of `java.util.Date` and `java.sql.Date`.

-When the class name is found in multiple packages and we try to import all with wildcards, Java gives us a compiler error.
+When the class name is found in multiple packages, and we try to import all with wildcards, Java gives us a compiler error.

 ```java
 import java.util.*;